-Initiating a discussion during your lesson can help impact learning in many different ways:
+Initiating a virtual classroom discussion can help impact learning in many different ways:

 - Increase student engagement and participation;

 - Help students develop their creative thinking and speaking skills;

 - Spark creativity by discussing ideas;

 - Help you collect feedback, assess learning and adjust teaching;

 - Create a more collaborative environment in class and virtually.

 In a virtual or hybrid learning environment, it might be more difficult to engage students in a discussion compared to a classroom setting.
 In this post, we’ve put together several Kahoot!-powered tips that can help you increase participation, give students a voice and lower the threshold of joining a discussion.
 These features will also help facilitate discussions in staff meetings or PD sessions.